ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo apt update && sudo apt upgrade -y`

-`php -v`

 `sudo update-alternatives --list php`

-Remove php7.4

-`sudo apt remove libapache2-mod-php7.4 php7.4-common php7.4-mysql php7.4-fpm php7.4-gd php7.4-json php7.4-curl php7.4-zip php7.4-xml php7.4-mbstring php7.4-bz2 php7.4-intl php7.4-bcmath php7.4-gmp`

-Install php8.1 .
-Note that there is no `php8.1-json`.
-Also note that `imagemagick php-imagick` may already be installed

-`sudo apt install php8.1`, and proceed with the steps detailed in **Install and Enable PHP Modules** to complete the upgrade
+Proceed with the steps detailed in **Install and Enable PHP Modules** to install php8.1 and complete the upgrade.
+Note that there is no `php8.1-json`, and  `imagemagick php-imagick` may already be installed.